MahbubRahman10/QuestionBank/README.md

 This project was completed as part of the Bachelor's final year project course at Metropolitan University Sylhet.

 ## Contributors
-- Mahbub Rahman - Project Lead & Developer
+- Mrs. Nazmin Akter, Senior Lecturer in the Department of Computer Science and Engineering at Metropolitan University Sylhet, serving as Supervisor
-- Mohammad.
-Ashraf Hossan Shovo - Co-Developer
+- Mr. Mahbub Rahman - Project Lead & Developer
-- Mrs. Nazmin Akter - Senior Lecturer, Department of CSE, Metropolitan University Sylhet
+- Mr. Mohammad Ashraf Hossan Shovo - Co-Developer